Skip to Content

 Ahh, apple pie — the quintessential American dessert!
 Perfect in the fall or summer, the classic apple pie is everyone’s favorite at any gathering, whether you serve it at a potluck or a family dinner.

 We love this copycat Betty Crocker apple pie recipe, which makes a crisp golden pie crust that contrasts beautifully with the fabulous fruity filling.
-It's simply the best!
-If you're looking for the best apple pie recipe, look no further!
+It’s simply the best!
+If you’re looking for the best apple pie recipe, look no further.
+This is one of our most popular Thanksgiving recipes!

 Apple Pie Photo